A non-profit public interest law firm dedicated to the rights of court-involved youth on Hawai`i Island.

 VOICES

 Our VOICES program promotes safety and reduces the number of violent crimes in our community by intervening in families plagued by domestic violence.
 The occurrence of domestic violence is a tragic reality of daily life for many families on Hawaii Island.
-Children may be the primary victims of domestic violence or secondary victims, traumatized by witnessing abuse and growing up in unsafe environments.
+Children may be the primary or secondary victims of domestic violence, traumatized by witnessing abuse and growing up in unsafe environments.
 Either way, children are the most vulnerable members of the family, and children victimized by domestic violence have an increased risk of lifelong behavioral and emotional problems.
-GALs intervene in these toxic environments and help the Family Court determine that a child has been victimized.
 We recommend specific court orders and litigate when necessary to ensure that our clients are safe.

 PROJECT PERMANENCE